-Lazy Daisy stitch has just the right tone to its name to set you up for some relaxing embroidery.
+Lazy daisy stitch has just the right tone to its name to set you up for some relaxing embroidery.
 This stitch is very uncomplicated and an easy variation of the chain stitch.
 The Lazy Daisy is known as a detached chain stitch so if you can master chain stitch then Lazy Daisy is really an abridged form of this.

-It is a lovely ‘garden’ stitch useful for leaves and flowers, so if you love gardens and greenery sit back and try this very relaxed, but creative embroidery stitch.
+The lazy daisy stitch is a lovely ‘garden’ stitch useful for leaves and flowers, so if you love gardens and greenery sit back and try this very relaxed, but creative embroidery stitch.

 How to Sew a Lazy Daisy Stitch